We offer the following economic and market commentary for the fourth quarter of 2020.

 If you have any questions, we encourage you to contact your GW & Wade Counselor or you can reach us at email@example.com.

-Based on historical S&P 500 trailing twelve-month Price-to-Earnings (P/E) ratios, our gauge of U.S. equity valuation registers a reading in the 13th percentile relative to historical month-end P/E ratios from 1957 - 12/31/2019.
+Based on the S&P 500 trailing twelve-month Price-to-Earnings ratio, our gauge of U.S. equity valuation registers a current reading at the 3rd percentile from January 1957 to January 11, 2021.

-Based on Federal Reserve Bank of Philadelphia’s U.S. Coincident Index, our gauge of U.S. economic activity registers a reading in the 55th percentile relative to quarter over quarter change of the Coincident Index from 1979 - 12/31/2019.
+Based on the Federal Reserve Bank of Philadelphia’s U.S. Coincident Index, our gauge of U.S. economic activity registers a November 2020 reading at the 98th percentile from January 1979 to November 2020.

 This economic and market commentary was prepared by Capital Market Consultants, Inc. (CMC), an independent investment management consulting firm, and has been approved for distribution by GW & Wade, LLC.
 Data used to prepare this report by CMC are derived from a variety of sources believed to be reliable including well established information and data software providers and governmental sources.
 CMC is not affiliated with any of these sources.